Coat of arms of the Kuyavian–Pomeranian Voivodeship: Toruń Voivodeship

-Prior to establishment of the Lower Silesian Voivodeship, within its current borders, from 1975 to 1998, existed the Toruń Voivodeship.
+Prior to establishment of the Kuyavian-Pomeranian Voivodeship, within its current borders, from 1975 to 1998, existed the Toruń Voivodeship.
 Its coat of arms had been adopted on 12 May 1995, and remained in use until 31 December 1998, when the voivodeship ceased to exist.
 It consisted of the red Iberian-style escutcheon (shield), with square top and pointed bottom.
 It featured a white (silver) eagle with raised wings, and its head turned right.
 It had orange (golden) beak, tongue, and legs.
 On his chest was placed an orange (golden) crown, with his head going through it.
 From its back, on its right, was coming out a hand in the steel armor, holding a sword, over its head.
 They had grey colour.

 Kuyavian-Pomeranian Voivodeship

 The Kuyavian-Pomeranian Voivodeship was established on was established on 1 January 1999.
 Its coat of arms had been adopted by the Kuyavian-Pomeranian Voivodeship Sejmik on 10 July 2000.